-- You have sudden blurred vision with eye pain, especially if the eye is also red.
+- You have sudden blurred vision with eye pain, particularly if the eye is also red.
 A red, painful eye with blurred vision is a medical emergency.

-- Vision changes that seem related to medication (DO NOT stop or change a medicine without talking to your doctor.)
+- Vision changes that seem related to medicine.
+(Do not stop or change a medicine without talking to your doctor.)

 What to Expect at Your Office Visit

-Your health care provider will check your vision, eye movements, pupils, the back of your eye (called the retina), and eye pressure.
+Your provider will check your vision, eye movements, pupils, the back of your eye (called the retina), and eye pressure.
 An overall medical evaluation will be done if needed.

 It will be helpful to your provider if you can describe your symptoms accurately.
 Think about the following ahead of time:

 - Is there blurring, halos around lights, flashing lights, or blind spots?